eumetnet-e-ai/wg1_data_curation/gap_analysis/e_ai_data_gap_analyses.md

 ## 7. Futureu avenues

-- This version was done very quickly, continue gathering data for this and update
-- Add:
+Moreover, the future avenues for this work may also include extension of the content, including:
-    - Usage examples
+  - Usage examples (e.g. Jupyter notebooks)
   - Tools to handle and convert data to AI-ready form
-    - Future directions: do/donts feedback from the ML applications to the different data providers (best practices)
+  - Best practices ('do/donts') for the different data types and sources, collected both from data providers and consumers
-    - Quality analyses ?
+  - Quality analyses of the data sources

-    - what else?
+**We thank all contributors for their instrumental input and feedback!**

+We are looking forward to see more contributions from both data providers and consumers.
+We are also very happy to see hear your feedback and ideas for the future avenues of this work.